-THE FINE DIFFERENCE GRAPE VARIETIES ELBLING

-COLOR AROMA

-very pale to delicate,
+very pale to greenish yellow

-greenish yellow reminiscent of apple
+delicate, reminiscent of apple

-TASTE
+pronounced acidity

-pronounced acidity very light
+very light

-SAUVIGNON BLANC
+Sauvignon Blanc

-Although this white grape is grown primarily in southwestern France, it has made great inroads in recent decades and is now cultivated around the world, from Argentina or Chile to Italy to New Zealand.
+Although this white grape was grown primarily in southwestern France, it has made great inroads in recent decades and is now cultivated around the world, from Argentina or Chile to Italy or New Zealand.
 It's particularly successful in California and South Africa.
-With ca. 80,000 ha worldwide, Sauvignon Blanc is one of the most widely planted white grape varieties.
+With ca. 110,000 ha worldwide, Sauvignon Blanc is one of the most widely planted white grape varieties.
 Historical documents show that it was in France by at least A.D.
 280, where it was cultivated in the Loire Valley before spreading elsewhere.
 The grape has been planted in Durbach/ Baden since around 1830.
 The then-owner of the Gräflich Wolff Metternich'sche Weingut, Graf Zorn von Bulach, planted vines from Château d'Yquem in the site Schloss Grohl.
 The estate had special permission to market the wines as "white Bordeaux" until the 1980s.
 In 2006, the estate produced its first Sauvignon Blanc Trockenbeerenauslese.

-In the meantime, there are now ca. 600 ha of Sauvignon Blanc vines in Germany, primarily in the Pfalz, Rheinhessen, and Baden, and to the suprise of some, a number of these wines have received very high marks at international tastings in recent years.
+In the meantime, there are now ca. 950 ha of Sauvignon Blanc vines in Germany, primarily in the Pfalz, Rheinhessen, and Baden, and to the suprise of some, a number of these wines have received very high marks at international tastings in recent years.

 The demanding grape only ripens completely in warm sites.
 It should be planted in good, southfacing sites that are not too high in altitude.
 It prefers somewhat barren ground to heavier soils, but thrives best in good, deep soil.
 Yields are average.
-It achieves ripeness levels on a par with Silvaner.
+It achieves ripeness levels on par with Silvaner.